 “No. No. To the left.
 More.
 No, you’re still blocking him,” Laura kept saying, trying to coax my phone in the proper direction so I could snag an image of my new prom date to share with all my imaginary Internet friends.

-“You’re the worst at that,” Henry grumbled, watching me with his furrowed caterpillar-eyebrows, lips bent upward in his signature disapproving smirk.
+“You’re the worst at that,” Henry grumbled, watching me with his furrowed caterpillar-eyebrows, lips bent up in his signature disapproving smirk.

 Later on the rink, he whirled past me and I shouted to Henry, “I want to go ask him where his flute is!”